meeber/titor/README.md

 After a consumer runs `npm install cheeseball`, they can import your library into their project in one of four ways:

-- `var cheeseball = require("cheeseball")`: Automatically import the best build based on the consumer's Node version and the config you specified in `.titorrc`.
+- `var cheeseball = require("cheeseball")`: Automatically import the best build based on the consumer's Node version.
-- `var cheeseball = require("cheeseball/build/current")`: Import the current build of your library.
+- `var cheeseball = require("cheeseball/build/current")`: Import the **current** build of your library.
-- `var cheeseball = require("cheeseball/build/legacy")`: Import the legacy build of your library.
+- `var cheeseball = require("cheeseball/build/legacy")`: Import the **legacy** build of your library.
-- `var cheeseball = require("cheeseball/build/legacy-shim")`: Import the legacy build of your library along with shims.
+- `var cheeseball = require("cheeseball/build/legacy-shim")`: Import the **legacy** build of your library along with shims.

 Alternatively, they can grab a browser bundle for any of the three builds of your library from their project's `node_modules/cheeseball/bundle` folder.
 These bundles expose the default export of your library as a global variable.

 It's recommended that consumers use either the **current** or **legacy** builds and bundles.
 The **legacy-shim** build is a nuclear option.
-It drastically increases the size of the code.
+It drastically increases the size of the package.
 When it comes to shimming, it's typically better for you to inform consumers which features your project requires, and then advise them on the best way to obtain shims for those features if needed.

 # Examples